-Figure 1: Block diagram of EPC90121 development board
+Figure 1: Block diagram of EPC90135 development board default configuration

-OUICK START PROCEDURE
+QUICK START PROCEDURE

-The EPC90121 development board is easy to set up as a buck or boost converter to evaluate the performance of two EPC2050 eGaN FETs.
-In addition to the deadtime features of the NCP51820 gate driver, this board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
-In the default configuration, the NCP51820 gate driver is set mode D (no-dead time, no-cross conduction protection - refer to datasheet for NCP51820).
-In single-PWM input mode, the on-board dead time circuit ensures that both the high and low side FETS cannot not be turned on at the same time thus preventing a shoot through condition.
+The EPC90135 development board is easy to set up as a buck or boost converter to evaluate the performance of eight EPC2218 eGaN FETs.
+This board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
+In the default configuration, this dead time circuit ensures that both the high and low side FETs will not be turned on at the same time thus preventing a shoot-through condition.
+The dead-time and/or polarity changing circuits can be utilized or bypassed for added versatility.